 Did we gain something?
 The problem of secure communication of the plaintext got transformed to the problem of secure communication of the key of the same length.

-Yes:
+Yes: ONE-TIME PAD cryptosystem is used in critical applications there exists a key (and all keys were chosen with the same probability)

-- ONE-TIME PAD cryptosystem is used in critical applications - 2 It suggests an idea how to construct practically secure cryptosystems.
+It suggests an idea how to construct practically secure cryptosystems.

-$$p=p_1p_2\dots p_n$$
+$$c = p \oplus k$$